-We are only a couple of weeks into the new year, which means this a good time to step back and take stock of where we are and where we might be going.
+With the new year just over a week old, this a good time to step back and take stock of where we are and where we might be going.
 It is also a time for the longstanding practice of setting goals and resolutions for the upcoming year.

 I will not bore you with my personal resolutions, but rather I will focus on my resolutions as president of the Kansas City Fed.
 There are three I would like to share.